marthoc/docker-deconz/README.md

 Firmware updates from the web UI will fail silently and the Conbee/RaspBee device will stay at its current firmware level.
 See "Updating Conbee/RaspBee Firmware" above for instructions to update your device's firmware when a new version is available.

+If you decide to change the websocket port `DECONZ_WS_PORT=443` make sure that "both ends" of the docker follows, if not the websocket in the GUI will not connect resulting in possibly no updating of lights, switches and sensors.
+For example if using docker (not compose) use `-v 4434:4434` if you want to use the 4434 port. `-v 4434:443` will not work.

 Over-the-air update functionality is currently untested.

 ### Issues / Contributing